Hadi-Mansour/Hadi-Portfolio-WIP/README.md

 # Hi, I'm Hadi Mansour

 Computer Programming Graduate
-Passionate about software development, problem-solving, and learning new technologies
+Passionate about UX/UI Design, 3D Modeling, software development, problem-solving, and learning new technologies
 Based in Ottawa, Canada

 ---

 ##  About Me

-I’m a motivated and detail-oriented developer with a background in computer programming.
-I enjoy building practical applications and continuously improving my technical skills.
+I’m a motivated and detail-oriented developer and designer with a background in computer programming.
 I have experience working with both front-end and back-end technologies, and I’m always looking for opportunities to grow and contribute to meaningful projects.\

 ---